rdietric/collectd-plugins/README.md

 # Additional Python and C plugins for collectd
-## Read plugins
+Read plugins:
 * LIKWID (C)
-* Infiniband send and receive bandwidth (Python 3)
+* Infiniband bandwidth (sum of send and receive) (Python3)
-* Lustre read and write bandwidth as well as metadata (Python 3)
+* Lustre read/write bandwidth and Lustre metadata (Python3)

-## Write Plugins
+Write Plugins:
-* InfluxDB (Python)
+* InfluxDB (Python3)

-# Installation (Requirements)
+## Installation of Required Tools and C-Plugins
-The plugins have been tested with Collectd 5.10.0, but should also work with other versions.
-Make sure that Python 3 is available before installing Collectd.
-If you have an existing Python 3 installation, it should be sufficient to install influxdb via pip3.
+The plugins have been tested with collectd 5.10.0, but should also work with other versions.
+Make sure that Python3 is available before installing collectd.
+If you have an existing Python3 installation, it should be sufficient to install influxdb via pip3.

 ## Python
-The Python plugins are written for Python 3.

-Build Python from sources (including InfluxDB):
+The Python plugins are written for Python3.
+Build Python from sources (including InfluxDB support):
 ~~~~
 PYTHON_VERSION=3.X.X